~ 17 MIN READ

 Task management software is characterized by tools that allow you to organize and prioritize tasks, while fostering collaboration.
 This type of software visualizes project elements like timelines and stages with bulletin board, checklist, or “card” layouts.
 You can usually roll up tasks into bigger categories and roll down tasks into various forms of ownership.
 Generally speaking, these platforms are very user friendly with a “clean” design.

 Task management systems are ideal for marketing projects, or intangible projects like campaigns and process developments/improvements.
-Asana, Wrike, Trello, and Favro are leading task management platforms in the crowded field of project management software.
+Asana, Wrike, Trello, Hubstaff, and Favro are leading task management platforms in the crowded field of project management software.

 Pro: Great for process flows and working within teams.